Table of Contents

 Dall sheep, with their iconic white coats, are a symbol of Alaska’s wilderness.
 Witness these creatures grazing on mountainsides.

-The best time to encounter Dall Sheeps is from June to September because it can’t be seen in harsh weather.
+From June to September, because it can’t be seen in harsh weather.

 Best Location:

-Denali National Park and Preserve and Windy Point are the best places to find them.
+Denali Park and Preserve and Windy Point are the best places to find them.

 Look for sheep in rocky areas: Dall sheep often inhabit rocky outcroppings and mountainous terrain.